useblocks/dwf/presentations/slides/solutions.rst

         * Editable inside IDE (text, images, diagrams, everything!)
         * Text based files
-        * Stored and versioned beside the code
+        * Stored and version-controlled beside the code
         * Deeply linked with code (e.g. reuse of docstrings)
         * Focused on information and not on layout or design

     .. revealjs:: Example